BtEtta/save-editors/README.md

 All these editors are designed as a single file for ease of portability.

 **Always backup your save files before editing them.**
 While I have made every effort to ensure that the edited files that result are valid save files that does not mean that the game will perform as expected in all situations e.g. giving yourself a key item earlier than would normally be possible.
 I accept no responsibility if you lose progress as a result of using any of these editors.

+## Framework
+This is the core code of the editor stripped of any game specific logic.
+Used as a base for any new projects but not guaranteed to applicable to any older projects without significant work.

 ## Hyrule Warriors: Age of Calamity
 Complete as regards editing materials collected and their quantities.